Forex News

 A significant shift in global liquefied natural gas (LNG) flows has abruptly concluded a prolonged period of surplus supply for the European benchmark TTF gas market, according to a new analysis from Rabobank.
-The Dutch bank’s research indicates that structural changes in supply and demand have tightened market fundamentals, altering the pricing landscape for the continent’s primary gas hub.
+The Dutch bank’s research indicates that structural changes in supply and demand have tightened market fundamentals, altering the pricing space for the continent’s primary gas hub.

 Market Fundamentals Shift